jxmot/sonoff_mini_diy-server_client/README.md

 ## To Do

 * Add a "timed off" feature.
 This would allow the Mini to be turned off for a preset amount of time.
 Since I use this with an outdoor PIR controlled light it's likely that I don't want the Mini to be left off.
+* Display a spinner while waiting for the Mini respond, after a timeout cancel the request and refresh with a new `/info` call.
 * Display the Mini's WiFi signal strength, may aid in trouble shooting potential connection issues.
 * **Alexa** - modify the Node application so that Alexa can be used to operate it.